stacksgov/sips/sips/sip-006/sip-006-runtime-cost-assessment.md

 a + b * X
 ```

-where a and b is a constant
+a and b is a constant \
 X := the size of the list _entry_ type

 ### concat